 For most new sites, Google indexes your site on a mobile device for you.
 So if your site doesn’t work on a mobile, Google is going to have a hard time understanding it.

 Keep in mind that not all content management systems and website builders are built equal for SEO.
 While a CMS like WordPress allows you to change pretty much all areas that are relevant for SEO via plugins, there are website builders where you can’t fully customize page titles or implement the latest techniques for improving your loading speed.
+If you have difficulties in self-configuration and are not limited by the budget then perhaps you should hire dedicated developers who would help you develop an SEO-friendly site taking into account all your wishes.

 Content is key when it comes to non-technical SEO.
 The content on your website is the biggest targeting factor.
 Make sure you publish content that has been written clearly, is informative and concise, as well as is information that users want to read.
 Forget about writing content just for the sake of it.

-Keyword analysis is a major asset in non-technical.
+Keyword research and analysis is a major asset in non-technical.
 Understanding what people search when looking for information is vital.
 Backlinks are also important.
 They are links to your site and pages from other websites.
 Internal linking is when you backlink content and information from your own site.

 Basically, remember to write content your target market wants to read, including keyword research, backlinks and internal linking.